 MKM Landscape Architecture was selected by NYC Parks to prepare a master plan and contract documents for the development of a new 50 acre park on the site of a historic former reservoir in the Ridgewood section of Queens, New York.
 The original reservoir, consisting of three large basins, was constructed in 1858 and associated infrastructure such as pump house buildings, historic fencing, gate valves and granite sluice structures still remain largely intact.
 Each basin contains a diverse group of ecological habitats that have developed since the reservoir was decommissioned in the 1980’s.

-The vision for Ridgewood Reservoir was to create a dynamic, sustainable park that would preserve, restore and enhance the site’s rich historical features and unique ecology while providing recreational, social and educational opportunities for visitors.
-Designated a key undeveloped destination park in the Mayor’s PlaNYC 2030 report, Ridgewood Reservoir was planned to be a regional open space that celebrated the site’s important hydrologic history and provided enhanced amenities to nearby under served communities.
-MKM worked closely with the Natural Resources Group and with the Queens and Capital Division Forestry Departments to develop restoration strategies.
+The vision for Ridgewood Reservoir is to create a dynamic, sustainable park that will preserve, restore and enhance the site’s rich historical features and unique ecology while providing recreational, social and educational opportunities for visitors.

 Putnam RAIL TRAIL